patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/lists-and-tables.md

 <img src="./img/expandable-data-table.png"  alt="Expandable table"  width="1186"/>

 1. **Expansion:** Expands the row
-2. **Expansion panel:** Contains details associated with a row
+2. **Expansion panel:** Contains details associated with a row.
+See [expanded panel coloring](#expanded-panel-coloring) for more information.

 #### When to use
 Use expandable table rows when:
 * You have more information than will comfortably fit inside a row.
 * You want to provide a way for advanced users to access information that is not applicable to all users.

+#### Expanded panel coloring
-Use a dark blue line for expanded rows when:
+Use a dark blue line for expanded rows:
-* You expanded a single row.
+* In a non-selectable table.
-* You expanded more rows, and you selected one of them.
-It means that this row is active.
+* In a selectable table for a selected row.
+The selected row would use a dark blue line, while the other expanded un-selected rows would use a light blue line.

-Use a light blue line for expanded rows when:
+Use a light blue line for expanded rows:
-* You have a selectable table with selectable rows, and you expanded more rows, but you didn't select them to be active.
+* In a selectable table for unselected expanded rows.
+The unselected expanded rows would use a light blue line, while the selected expanded rows would use a dark blue line.

 ### Compound-expandable table